anreut/wordpress-gulp-setup/README.md

 ### Notes
 I keep main `style.css` in the root directory of the theme with a header comment section only.
-Other styles I keep in /src/sass and then serve from /dest/css directory.
+Other styles are saved in `/src/sass` and served from `/dest/css directory`.

 Happy coding! 😎